glumpy/glumpy/doc/examples-gloo.rst

     shows how to update a vertex buffer.

 * gloo-trail.py_
-    This example show mouse trails using growing and fadind discs.
+    This example shows mouse trails using growing and fadind discs.
 It illustrate how to use mouse interactions to update a vertex buffer.

+* gloo-picking.py_
+    This example show how to perform object picking using colors.
+When pick mode is active (mouse press), each object is rendered using a unique color and the color under the mouse is used to compute the object id.

-.. * gloo-trace.py_
+* gloo-trace.py_
-    This example display a bunch of signals that slowly fades out.
-The tick is to not clear the framebuffer but to draw a almost transparent quad over the scene, making older signals to slowly vanish.
+    This example displays several signals that slowly fade out.
+The trick is to not clear the framebuffer and to draw a quasi transparent quad over the whole scene, making older signals to slowly vanish.